The Sentimental Agents in the Volyen Empire

-Plot
+Plot summary

 The Volyen Empire is a relatively weak interstellar empire situated at the edge of our galaxy.
 It comprises the planet Volyen, its two moons, Volyenadna and Volyendesta (also referred to as planets), and two neighbouring planets, Maken and Slovin.
 Intelligent life evolved independently on each of these five "planets", and over time unstable empires formed, where each planet for a period ruled the others.
 The Volyen Empire is the last of these empires and rules the region with force and repression.

 Although this system is at the edge of the Canopean Empire's sphere of influence, Canopus sends agents to the region because Volyen's colonisation of Maken and Slovin provoked the Sirian Empire who had earmarked these planets for "possible expansion".
 In addition, Shammat, Canopus's enemy, had established a presence in the region.

 Disillusioned and oppressed, the citizens of Volyen and its colonies start speaking out against the Volyen government.
 Revolutionary groups form and counter the Empire's rhetoric with rhetoric of their own.
 Krolgul of Shammat, buoyed by the turmoil, encourages anti-government behaviour.
 Klorathy, a senior Canopean Colonial administrator, is sent to Volyen to observe the unfolding events, and to monitor Incent, one of his agents who has been caught up in the sentiment of the revolutionary rhetoric.
 Incent has also fallen prey to Krolgul's propaganda and is withdrawn from the field by Klorathy and placed in a Hospital for Rhetorical Diseases on Volyendesta.

 Sirius is now threatening to invade the region, and this is welcomed by the downtrodden in the Volyen Empire because they are sure that Sirius will set them free.
 Many citizens became Sirian agents and provide Sirius with information and support.
 But the Sirian Empire is itself in turmoil.
 A conflict on Sirius split the governing oligarchy into the Questioners, led by the Five who want Sirius's expansion program halted, and the Conservers, who believe Sirius should continue colonising other planets.
 The Five were defeated and Sirius resumed its expansion, but this time with an uncontrolled brutality that turned the Sirian Empire into a tyranny.
 When the Sirian agents learn about Sirius's tyranny, their loyalties are divided between Sirius and Volyen, and they become known as "sentimental agents".

 Sirius invades the Volyen Empire with troops from nearby Sirian occupied planets.
-The troops, themselves colonial subjects of the now declining Sirian Empire, were told that Volyen is poor and deprived and needs Sirius's help.
-But when they land they discover that the Volyens are better off than they are, and return home and declare their own planets independent from Sirius.
+The troops, themselves colonial subjects of the now declining Sirian Empire, had been told that Volyen was poor and deprived and needed Sirius's help.
+But, when they land, they discover that the Volyens are better off than they are, and return home and declare their own planets independent from Sirius.
 Volyenadna and Volyendesta, with Klorathy's help, become self-sustaining and declare their independence from the crumbling Volyen Empire.

 The change of circumstances in the region weakens Krolgul and his influence, and he returns to Shammat.
 Incent, now "recovered" from his illness, decides that he is going to help Krolgul.
 Klorathy, still Incent's custodian, follows him to Shammat.